peterxu30/adm/README.md

 ##Program Flow
 adm uses several Go routines to simultaneously query the specified URL and writes the output to a Go channel.
-A single go routine reads from this channel and writes the contents to files.
+A single Go routine reads from this channel and writes the contents to files.

 ##How to Run
 1. Clone the repo.